AdobeDocs/campaign-standard.en/help/integrating/using/creating-email-experience-manager.md

 1. Configure Adobe Campaign.
 To do this:

     * Configure an Adobe Experience Manager type external account.
-    * Configure the **AEMResourceTypeFilter** option, which recognizes the content types created in Adobe Experience Manager for Adobe Campaign.
+    * Configure the **[!UICONTROL AEMResourceTypeFilter]** option, which recognizes the content types created in Adobe Experience Manager for Adobe Campaign.
     * Create an email template specifying that it is Adobe Experience Manager content and link the previously created external account to this template.

 1. Configure Adobe Experience Manager.
 To do this: